-- 1 bag green tea or equivalent for loose leaf
+- 1 bag green tea or 1 teaspoon loose leaf

 - ½ tablespoon apple cider vinegar

-- Green tea should steep for no more than 3 minutes.
+- After the ginger has been steeping for about 7 minutes add the green tea to the strainer.
+Green tea should steep for no more than 3 minutes.

 - Add apple cider vinegar and lemon juice.
 Stir in honey if including.